asesidaa/GC-rfid-emu/README.md

 ## Hardware

-- Esp32-S3 (others are probably also possible, but haven't test)
+- Esp32-S3 (others are probably also possible, but haven't test) or Arduino Pro Micro
 - PN532
-- USB to Serial adapter supporting hardware flow control
+- USB to Serial adapter supporting hardware flow control (has CTS line)

 ## Wiring